 cat ~/.cursor/mcp.json

-Comment out the suspect server, restart Cursor, retry.
-Common culprits are MCP servers that try to spawn a subprocess on every call without timeout.
+Comment out the suspect server (or toggle it off in Cursor Settings > MCP & Integrations), restart Cursor, and retry.
+The usual culprit is an MCP server that spawns a subprocess on every call without a timeout.

-Step 6: Run hangs in the background instead of letting agent block
+Step 7: Run long commands in the background

-For commands you know will take minutes (npm install, cargo build), tell the agent to use background mode in the prompt:
+For commands you know take minutes (npm install, cargo build), tell the agent up front to run them detached so it never blocks:

 Run `npm install` in the background and check back in 60 seconds.